 Remember that although autumn means feeding time for bass and other freshwater fish, it’s not uncommon for these creatures to become sluggish toward the end of the season, making it difficult to get a bite.
 That’s where the Small Fry 1’s faster action will definitely come in handy and conquer any fish hesitation.

 Topwater Baits: Available in various shapes to create different actions on the water’s surface, topwater baits are traditionally designed to imitate a fleeing or struggling baitfish.
 And depending on your presentation, these lures can create either erratic or steady spinning movements, making them all too appealing to bass.

 Recommended for Topwater Baits:

-Bagley’s Bang O Lure Spintail can be used on the surface or just under, along stumps, rocks, or even weed-lines.
+Bagley’s Bang O Lure Spintail can be used on the surface or just under, along with stumps, rocks, or even weed lines.
 These bad boys churn and wobble to create an irresistible ruckus that bass simply can’t resist.
 The roiling water and hand-tuned balsa action don’t just tease bass into a taste.
 They also compel fish to hit hard, even when they want to hang back.

 Now that you know which lures are ideal for bass fishing, check out Bagley Bait’s online shop to find all the jigs and hard baits you need to have a killer season!
 For questions about bass fishing or to learn more techniques from the pros, contact us today!